Workplace Safety FAQs

 Do I have to have a working internet connection for the system to work?

-Is there a subscription charge for the onboard camera software that detects the
+Is there a subscription charge for the onboard camera software that detects the presence of humans in the red zone?

 Is there an interposing Ethernet or software requirement between the camera and the mill PLC to communicate a human detect condition?